Improve Vocabulary For Kids

 I have loved reading since I was young.
-My mom was a voracious reader and she instilled that in my sister and I. I rarely go anywhere without a book in my purse.
+My mom was a voracious reader and she instilled that in my sister and I. now I rarely go anywhere without a book in my purse.
 If I get stuck at the doctor’s office or in the car pool lane, at least I have a good read to keep me busy.

-6 Fun Ways To Improve Kids Vocabulary
+6 Fun Ways To Improve Vocabulary For Kids

-- Be A Good Role Model: Ever since the kids were little, we have communicated with the kids as if they were adults.
+Be A Good Role Model: Ever since the kids were little, we have communicated with the kids as if they were adults.
 By that, I mean, if we say a word we know they may not know the definition to, we will tell them what it means in terms they could understand.
 When they got older, we would send them to the dictionary to look up the unfamiliar words.

-- Find Synonyms and Antonyms: Another great way to build your child’s vocabulary is to find synonyms and antonyms.
+Find Synonyms and Antonyms: Another great way to build your child’s vocabulary is to find synonyms and antonyms.
 If you are talking about how big something is, ask the kids to tell you 2-3 words that mean big.
 To make it fun, make it a game.
 Kids love to play games!

-- Get Physical: As kids learn new words, get them to act out or draw a picture of the new word.
+Get Physical: As kids learn new words, get them to act out or draw a picture of the new word.
 This helps cement the meaning into their little brains!

-- Don’t Go Overboard: One sure fire way to have your kid forget their newly learned words, is to teach them too many.
+Don’t Go Overboard: One sure-fire way to have your kid forget their newly learned words, is to teach them too many.
 Young brains can absorb a lot, but they will shut off when they are overwhelmed.

-- One Up Each Other: As kids get older, they will want to increase their vocabulary with harder words.
+One Up Each Other: As kids get older, they will want to increase their vocabulary with harder words.
 Every Sunday, have a game at the dinner table with who can stump who.
 I know in our house, the kids are always looking for ways to show up their mom and dad!

-- Play Games: We love to play word games in our house.
+Play Games: We love to play word games in our house.
 Scrabble is a huge favorite as well as Scattergories.
 One of our new favorites is UpWords, which we just received from Winning Moves.

 With UpWords, you can build words on top of words your fellow game players have created.
 We usually pit the boys against the girls, and so far, he score is tied 4 to 4.
 With Rack-O, you are in a race against time to get your cards in sequential order…another brain building habit!